-The Agency also considered and integrated comments received from Indigenous groups on the draft EA Report and draft potential conditions.
-The Agency offered to meet with Indigenous groups to discuss the EA Report to support their on-going review.
+The Agency also considered and integrated comments received from Indigenous groups on the draft EA Report and potential conditions.
+The Agency met with Indigenous groups to discuss the EA Report to support their on-going review.

 Appendix C contains a summary of comments from Indigenous groups, along with the Proponent and Agency responses.
 A subset of comments is also discussed in the context of individual valued components throughout Chapters 6 and 7.
-Appendix E contains a summary of the key comments received on the draft EA Report from Indigenous groups, members of the public, the Proponent, and federal authorities, along with Agency responses.